ga-wdi-boston/rails-activerecord-one-to-many/README.md

 The **foreign key** column will contain the id of movie that the review pertains to.

 Another words, the movie "Affliction" has an id of 1.
-If we create a Review for this movie the row in the DB for this review will have a **foreign key** column, named *movie_id*, with a value of 1.
+If we create a review for this movie then the row reviews table will have a **foreign key** column, named *movie_id*, with a value of 1.

 **Open up the Rails DB console and take a look at the tables we now have**